cyydot/Neural_Nets_from_Scratch/Mk1/README.md

   feed forward, fully connected neural networks.
 It's sections are as follows:

-  1. This section contains the imports (numpy and random), code for the network layers, and code for cumputing the loss function.
+  1. This section contains the imports (numpy and random), code for the network layers, and code for computing the loss function.
 So far there are only three layer types: "linear", which performs matrix multiplcaton with no activation function, "relu", which performs a matrix multiplication followed by a ReLU activation, and "softmax", which has softmax as its activation function.
-Least Squares and Log-likelihood are used as
+Least Squares and Log-likelihood are used as loss functions.

-  3.
+  3. The normalizer function takes in the input data and restructures it so that every value is between 0 and 1.
+At the moment, this function isn't used within NN_1.py, only in the test files.